-For modern authentication, which is used by all Office 365 accounts and on-premises accounts that are part of a hybrid configuration, AutoDetect queries Exchange Online for a user's account information and then configures Outlook for iOS and Android on the user's device so that the app can connect to Exchange Online.
+For modern authentication, which is used by all Microsoft 365 or Office 365 accounts and on-premises accounts using hybrid modern authentication, AutoDetect queries Exchange Online for a user's account information and then configures Outlook for iOS and Android on the user's device so that the app can connect to Exchange Online.
 During this process, the only information required from the user is their SMTP address and credentials.

 The following images show an example of account configuration via AutoDetect:

-For devices enrolled in Intune Company Portal, Outlook for iOS and Android supports single sign-on via authentication token re-use.
-If a user is already signed in to another Office 365 app on their device, like Word or Company Portal, Outlook for iOS for Android will detect that token and use it for its own authentication.
-When such a token is detected, users already enrolled in Outlook for iOS and Android will see their account available as "Found" under Accounts on the Settings menu.
+If a user is already signed in to another Microsoft app on their device, like Word or Company Portal, Outlook for iOS and Android will detect that token and use it for its own authentication.
+When such a token is detected, users adding an account in Outlook for iOS and Android will see the discovered account available as "Found" under Accounts on the Settings menu.
 New users will see their account in the initial account setup screen.

 The following images show an example of account configuration via single sign-on for a first-time user:

-If a user already has Outlook for iOS and Android, such as for a personal account, but an Office 365 account is detected because they recently enrolled, the single-sign on path will look as follows:
+If a user already has Outlook for iOS and Android, such as for a personal account, but a Microsoft 365 or Office 365 account is detected because they recently enrolled, the single-sign on path will look as follows:

 Outlook for iOS and Android offers IT administrators the ability to "push" account configurations to Microsoft 365 or Office 365 accounts or on-premises accounts using hybrid modern authentication.
 This capability works with any Unified Endpoint Management (UEM) provider who uses the Managed App Configuration channel for iOS or the Android in the Enterprise channel for Android.